isc-projects/kea/doc/sphinx/arm/shell.rst

 -  ``--auth-user`` specifies the user ID for basic HTTP authentication.
    If not specified or specified as the empty string, authentication is not used.

+-  ``--auth-user-file`` specifies a text file whose first line contains the user ID to be used for basic HTTP authentication.
+This flag takes precedence over ``--auth-user`` flag.
+   Caution is advised when setting file permissions for the file containing the user ID.
+Access to the file should be as strict as possible and limited only to the Kea administrators.

 -  ``--auth-password`` specifies the password for basic HTTP authentication.
    If not specified but the user ID is specified, an empty password is used.